shubhankar05sarkar/PacMan/README.md

 Lose Condition: The game is lost if any ghost catches Pac-Man before all pellets are eaten.

 ## Scoring:
 Points are awarded for collecting pellets.
 Normal pellets and power pellets contribute different point values to your overall score.
-Eating ghosts while powered up can also yield bonus points.

 ## Game Flow